-This course will be co-taught by two clinically-trained research psychologists from the Department of Psychiatry and Human Behavior in the Alpert Medical School of Brown University (research fellows Kenneth Allen, Ph.D., from the Center for Research in Suicide Prevention at Butler Hospital and Noah Emery, Ph.D., from the Center for Alcohol and Addiction Studies in the Brown School of Public Health).
-Dr. Allen received his Ph.D. from Harvard University, specializing in the neuropsychology of self-injury and suicide.
+This course will be co-taught by two clinically-trained research psychologists (Ryan Carpenter, Ph.D. and Noah Emery, Ph.D.) from the Center for Alcohol and Addiction Studies in the School of Public Health at Brown University and Bradley Children’s Hospital.
+Dr. Carpenter received his Ph.D. from the University of Missouri, specializing in the psychological assessment of psychopathology, self-injury and suicide, and substance use in the natural environment.
 Dr. Emery is an expert in the cognitive psychology of alcohol and marijuana use who received his Ph.D. from the University of South Dakota.
-These instructors will leverage their unique background in experimental psychopathology, using examples from their own research as well as their extensive clinical work in mood, personality, substance use, and obsessive-compulsive spectrum disorders.
+These instructors will leverage their unique background in experimental psychopathology, using examples from their own research as well as their extensive clinical work in mood, personality, substance use, and trauma-related disorders.

-1. Develop an understanding of the biological, psychological, and sociocultural factors that play a role in the onset or etiology of self-destructive behaviors, and how they manifest at the neural and cognitive level.
+1. Develop an understanding of the biological, psychological, and sociocultural factors that play a role in the onset or etiology of self-destructive behaviors, and how they manifest at the behavioral, cognitive, and neural level.

 2. Learn the basics of diagnostic classification as applied to self-destructive behaviors.